 Water started to overflow island about 3:30 a.m. and came in until it was breaking over the gallery of Keeper’s Dwelling and was breaking on the tower within a foot from window about halfway up on the tower.
 Lost boathouse and yawl at 6:30 a.m. and all the wharf. ...Keeper Hansen spent the following day removing mud and dirt from the dwelling and noted that about eighty goats had drowned, along with seventy-four chickens and three ducks.
 The cattle and hogs sought refuge on an Indian mound and survived.

-Bula Hudson, daughter of Keeper William Edward Ewing, lived on Round Island for much of the first thirteen years of her life.
 Keeper Ewing had a system for catching and penning the wild sows on the island so that their litters could be sold.
 The possums Ewing trapped were also popular in town because their meat was much better than the city possums, which ate a lot of garbage.

-In 1986, the Bureau of Land Management deeded 48.98 acres of Round Island, including the lighthouse, to the city of Pascagoula.
+In 1986, the Bureau of Land Management deeded 48.98 acres of Round Island, including the lighthouse, to the City of Pascagoula.
 The city successfully nominated the lighthouse for inclusion on the National Register of Historic Places, and shortly thereafter the Round Island Lighthouse Preservation Society was formed.
 Through the years, the southeast corner of the island was gradually washed away until the tower was again perilously close to the water.
-The pictures to the left show the state of the lighthouse in January of 1998.
+The pictures to the left show the state of the lighthouse in January 1998.

 On September 27, 1998, Hurricane Georges swept through the area creating a ten-foot storm surge.
 The water undermined the foundation of the lighthouse, causing the tower to topple over.
 Rather than abandon the lighthouse, the preservation society decided in its first meeting following the hurricane to rebuild the tower.
 Backed by a $525,000 grant from federal disaster assistance funds set aside for historic preservation and restoration, work quickly began on the tower.
 The first phase of the project was to recover the lantern room and as many bricks as possible from the water and sand near the site.
 Next, Compton Engineering was contracted to return the base of the lighthouse to its original site.
 A fifty-foot caisson was then driven around the lighthouse stump to provide protection from future storms.
-Just when it looked like their was a chance of restoring the lighthouse, Hurricane Katrina dealt a devastating blow to the project in August of 2005, when it toppled the lighthouse base inside its protective caisson.
-Since Katrina, focus was understandably placed on other projects, but in April of 2007 plans were officially announced to relocate the lighthouse to a waterfront site in Pascagoula.
+Just when it looked like there was a chance of restoring the lighthouse, Hurricane Katrina dealt a devastating blow to the project in August 2005, when it toppled the lighthouse base inside its protective caisson.
+After Katrina, focus was understandably placed on other projects, but in April 2007 plans were officially announced to relocate the lighthouse to a waterfront site in Pascagoula.

-By early November of 2010, the caisson had been driven into the ground on the state right-of-way at the southeast side of the U.S. 90 High-rise Bridge.
+By early November 2010, the caisson had been driven into the ground on the state right-of-way at the southeast side of the U.S. 90 High-rise Bridge.
 Five large steel beams were then driven into the ground to a depth of roughly fifty feet to reach a sand layer that is stable enough to support the lighthouse.
 The beams were cut off and ground level and a cement cap was poured within the top portion of the caisson to complete the foundation.